How to file a complaint against a Chinese Supplier

 Importer: Can you help me file a complaint against a deceitful company?

 Us: We totally get it.
 It’s frustrating.
 But we’re not legally allowed to sue another company on your behalf.
-However, what we can do is step in with our QC and consulting services to help prevent this from happening again.
+However, we can step in with our QC and consulting services to help prevent this from happening again.

 We explained how they could still file a complaint and possibly recover some costs.
 We also showed them a better way forward.